Project370: The Plan

-Project370 is thus of the view that it makes sense, once the costs incurred with placing a search vessel in the area have been raised, to be prepared to scan the entire sweep containing the most commonly agreed upon zones as they are within a reasonable distance of each other.
+Project370 is thus of the view that it makes sense, once the funds needed to place a search vessel in the area have been secured, to be prepared to scan the entire sweep containing the most commonly agreed upon zones as they are within a reasonable distance of each other.

 Sea search Phase One: Ocean Survey

 Newest technology: WA30 survey system we intend to utilise, scans a 6km wide swathe of seafloor at high resolution in every pass

 After reviewing the resumes, equipment, capabilities and experience of the world's deep-sea ocean survey firms, Project370 has identified a company with whom it will partner to conduct the initial, deep-sea sidescan sonar survey of our first target area.
 In short, this firm is without peer in the realm of ocean surveys.